ValentineLgd/Sustainable/README.md

         - the current shared catalogue by clicking on the "Sustainable brands" button of the navbar All updates are immediatly displayed inside both catalogues.

+* As a registered user, I want to be able to log out from my session when my contribution is over * As a registered user, the navbar offers the option to « Log out » from the session.
+After loging out, a message is displayed to confirm the logging out to the user.
+Then, the user is redirected to the log in page.

 *I especially tested twice the following features to be sure they work properly :*

 * _Responsive versions of the website :_